QUBO & Ising Models¶

 has 12 vertices and 23 edges.
 We ask if the graph is 3–colorable.
 Let’s first encode and using Julia’s built–in data structures:

-Note: This tutorial is heavily inspired in D-Wave’s Map coloring of Canada found here.
+Note: This tutorial is heavily inspired by D-Wave’s Map coloring of Canada example found here.

 E = [(1,2),(2,3),(1,4),(1,6),(1,12),(2,5),(2,7),(3,8),(3,10),(4,11),(4,9),(5,6),(6,7),(7,8),(8,9),(9,10),(10,11),(11,12),(5,12),(5,9),(6,10),(7,11),(8,12)]